elticltd/api-sample-python/README.md

 ## Note:
 ### Request your account by emailing your details to hello@eltic.io
-- account_token = "supply your own"
+- account_token = "Email hello@eltic.io to get your token"
-- secret_key = "supply your own"
+- secret_key = "Email hello@eltic.io to get your token"
-- vanity_name = "supply your own"
+- vanity_name = "Choose a linkedin vanity name to test with"* *See section below explaining the vanity name

+## Files
+- main_functions contains all the referenced functions to call.
+The api calls are managed within each of the functions for example purposes.
+- refresh is the example to do a refresh of a person.
+- bulksearch contains an example to do a bulk search.

 ## Sequence of function calls in the application